 No matter the age of a fabric, once it starts pilling, it looks old.
 And not in a good way.
+But you can prevent pilling, somewhat.

 Those little balls of fiber that party on your sweater (or workout pants or sheets) happen when fibers rub against each other (and other fabrics, zippers, buttons, etc.).
 Short fibers are more prone to pilling, because they become loose and tangle together, forming those little balls.